 The brain activity correlates with measure of racial bias.
 When discussing ethnic diversity, these same brain activities are recorded.
 So, one could argue that when organizations implement diversity training, some people can actually become more racist against those not like them.

 - Diversity training should emphasis on quality over quantity.

 - Don’t provide training just to provide it.

 - If you’re going to invest the time in providing diversity training, do it right and make it meaningful.

 - Authenticity in the training is a necessity.

 An organization has to truly believe diversity is a vital initiative to their success.
 If employees feel their management is just checking a diversity box, employees will go through the motions as if they too are just checking a box.
 If employees feel management has taken the time to invest in the right kind of diversity training, the organization has a much better chance of breaking down the diversity walls.

 If you need additional information on diversity training, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of Google, Strip, and Airbnb.